zopefoundation/zope.wfmc/README.txt

     >>> item = reviewer.work_list.pop()
     >>> print item.getDoc()
-    I give my pledge, as a human
-    to save, and faithfully to defend from waste the natural resources of my planet.
+    I give my pledge, as a Earthling to save, and faithfully to defend from waste the natural resources of my planet.